a00908270/masterthesis/thesis.md

 # Use Cases

-As a demonstration of the implemented prototype, this thesis features two use cases with practical relevance.
+As a demonstration of the implemented ConbexNN, this thesis features two use cases with practical relevance.

 ## Iris Classification Example